 But there are some very distinct differences in the bacteria and yeast and chance of contamination.

 The biggest difference between milk kefir and water kefir is that water kefir usually does have larger amount of acidic acid bacteria.
 Sometimes water kefir will have a distinct sour vinegar flavor that’s a little like kombucha and other times water kefir will be more tangy without that vinegar bite.
 The difference is the acetic acid bacteria.
 That type of bacteria loves an aerobic environment (open lid) so if you love that vinegar flavor, having an open lid is a must.
 Otherwise try an anaerobic ferment instead

-An anerobic ferment closed lid ferment may decrease the acetic acid bacteira, but there are strains that do better without oxygen.
+An anerobic ferment / closed lid ferment may decrease the acetic acid bacteira, but there are strains that do better without oxygen.
 Bifidobacterium is likely one of them.
-In one study, the reseachers shows that an anaerobic environment increased the level of Bifidobacterium aquikefiri.
+In one study, the reseachers show that an anaerobic environment increased the level of Bifidobacterium aquikefiri.
 Bifidobacteria in general helps digest fiber and carbs.
-They product those important short-chain fatty acids and other important vitamins like vitamin B.
+They produce those important short-chain fatty acids and other important vitamins like vitamin B.